hpe-dev-incubator/hpe-dev-portal/content/blog/analyzing-the-success-of-the-hpe-dev-workshops-on-demand.md

 Aligning with the HPE DEV charter, the workshops span topics that interest our audience, which tend to be related to:

-* IT OPS and DevOPs in terms of API interaction, Automation, or Programming
+* IT OPS and DevOPs in terms of API interaction, Automation
 * Open source
-* Coding languages
+* Programming languages
 * Data analytics
-* AI /MLOPS
+* AI / MLOPS

 The workshops range from simple 101-level sessions to more advanced labs.
-We try to keep a balance of courses available for participants who are just starting to courses for those community members who are looking for more technical depth.
+We try to keep a balance of courses available for participants who are just starting, to courses for those community members who are looking for more technical depth.

 As mentioned earlier, we started small and have continued to build out a wide selection of workshops over this past year.
 We plan to continue to expand this program, always taking your feedback on which new topics should be offered.